- contact (at) steffi.beckhaus.de

-Among other things, she is currently reviewer for the EU, for journals like Virtual Reality, IEEE Transactions on Systems, Man, and Cybernetics, IEEE Intelligent Systems, and conferences like IEEE Virtual Reality (PC), ACM CHI, TEI, Virtual Storytelling, ISMAR, Intetain, Computer Science and Magic, and Edutainment.
+Among other things, she has been reviewer for the EU, for journals like Virtual Reality, IEEE Transactions on Systems, Man, and Cybernetics, IEEE Intelligent Systems, and conferences like IEEE Virtual Reality (PC), ACM CHI, TEI, Virtual Storytelling, ISMAR, Intetain, Computer Science and Magic, and Edutainment.
 She co-organized conferences (GCDC, CSAM), workshops (Mensch&Computer - Kooperative Spiele, Innovative Computerbasierte Musikschnittstellen, GI - Workshop Methoden und Werkzeuge zukünftiger Computerspiele), and the exhibition "Entgrenzung: Digitale Kunst zwischen Algorithmik und Interaktion" in Linz.
 She is co-editor of the Virtual Reality Journal special issue "CVEs for Creative People" and a special issue on "playful computing" of the journal i-com .
 Besides paper presentations on conferences she was invited to give talks at TU Graz, DAIMI Aarhus, Lomonosov Moscow State University, IMIS Lübeck, and Muthesius Kunsthochschule Kiel, and a keynote talk at Mensch&Computer 2005.
 In 2004, she together with Ernst Kruijff gave a course on "Unconventional Human Computer Interaction" at Siggraph, Los Angeles.
 She is initiator and designer of the program "Anna Logica" which supports studying women in Computing Science and in the MIN-faculty of University of Hamburg.
 For this she was awarded the "Frauenförderpreis der Universität Hamburg 2010".
-Her own art work and jointly conducted art & science projects with students were exhibited at Siggraph Art Gallery, Ars Electronica Festival, and in Kunsthalle Bremen.
+Her own art work and jointly conducted art & science projects with students were exhibited at Siggraph Art Gallery, Ars Electronica Festival, ZKM, and in Kunsthalle Bremen.
 The latest project Granulatsynthese received the Eurographics John Lansdown award for interactive digital art and was exhibited at the TEI 2008 conference in Bonn.
 In the final years of the im.ve group, 4 research scientists, several junior scientists and around 5 diploma students each year worked with her, together forming the im.ve group.